esentialss/btlo-writeups/phishing-analysis.md

 **What service is this webpage hosted on?**

-If we analize the url we can see that service hosted on this webpage is blogspot
+By analyzing the URL we can see that the hosting service is Blogspot

 **Using URL2PNG, what is the heading text on this page?
 (Doesn't matter if the page has been taken down!)**

 In URL2PNG site I pasted the url and found the heading text: Blog has been removed

+## Lessons Learned
+- Always check email headers in a text editor, not only in email client like Outlook
+- X-Originating-IP header reveals the real sender's IP address
+- Reverse DNS helps identify suspicious hosting
+- Always analyze URLs without clicking them